utshomax/postman-docs/src/pages/docs/developer/code-generators.md

 ## Next steps

-If you're using Postman to work with client applications, you could also capture request data:
+If you're using Postman to work with client applications, you can also capture request data:

 * To learn more about capturing request data, visit [Capturing HTTP requests](/docs/sending-requests/capturing-request-data/capturing-http-requests/).